Jewel Plummer Cobb: Research

 Cobb's research included work on the relationship between melanin and skin damage, and on the effects of hormones, ultraviolet light, and chemotherapy agents on cell division.
+Cobb found that deeper melanin pigmentation can protect cells from damaging UV radiation.
+People with a darker skin tone have a less chance of getting skin cancer rather than lighter skin people.
 Cobb discovered that methotrexate was effective in the treatment of certain skin cancers, lung cancers, and childhood leukemia.
 This drug is still being used in chemotherapy today to give treatment to a variety of cancers and autoimmune diseases which includes: breast cancer, head and neck cancers, lung cancer, leukemia, and some types of lymphoma.
 Cobb was the first to publish data on actinomycin D and its ability to cause a reduction of nucleoli in the nucleus of normal and malignant human cells.

 She received a $5,000 grant from the American Cancer Society to continue her research in "Direct Hormone Action to Human and Mouse Melanomas in Tissue Culture."
 This grant supported her research and a broader examination of pigment cell growth and differentiation in human and mouse melanomas.

 Other support for her cancer research came through her post-doctoral fellowship, research grants from the: Damon Runyon, National Science Foundation, National Cancer Institute, and Public Health Services.

 Cobb was part of the United States International Cancer congresses in London (1958) and Moscow (1962) and served on the advisory board to Mohegan Community College.
 She was awarded the National Institute of Health Fellowship for $68,000, where she spent seven months in Naples, Italy continuing cell growth research at the International Laboratory of Genetics and Biophysics.

 Throughout her career, she collaborated with other notable researchers, including oncologist Jane C. Wright, Grace Antikajian, and Dorothy Walker Jones.
 Her most influential mentors were her bacteriology professor James R. Hayden and her biochemistry professor M.J.
 Kopac.

 In recognition of her research achievements, Cobb was elected to the Institute of Medicine in the National Academy of Sciences in 1974.
 She was also a member of the National Science Board from 1974 to 1980.